dhopp1/open_cloze/README.md

 # open_cloze
 This application provides a front end for practicing cloze tests.
 It supports any language listed on [https://www.manythings.org/anki/](https://www.manythings.org/anki/).
+You can try it for free at [https://open-cloze.streamlit.app/](https://open-cloze.streamlit.app/) with user `User` and password `password`, though individual progress won't be saved unless you self-host.

 ## Installation
 - Install the libraries in `requirements.txt`